 - G0358 Evacuation and Re-Entry Planning Course: This 12-hour course provides participants with the knowledge and skills needed to design and implement an Evacuation and Re-Entry Plan for their jurisdictions.
 It uses a community’s Vulnerability Analysis and Evacuation Plan.
 It also addresses evacuation behavior and recommends methods to make evacuation and re-entry more efficient.
 This course does not address the decision to evacuate or re-enter.

 Independent Study Courses

 - IS-0405 Mass Care/Emergency Assistance Overview: This course provides an introduction to Mass Care and Emergency Assistance support with a focus on Whole Community, by outlining the importance of collaboration and coordination between government, non-profit, public and private sectors.

 - IS-0650.a Building Partnerships with Tribal Governments: This course provides non-tribal participants with the basic knowledge to build effective partnerships with tribal governments and to work in concert with them to protect native people and their property against all types of hazards.
 Throughout this course, tribal representatives speak about their history, their culture, their way of life, and how to develop good relationships with tribal communities.

 - IS-0800.b National Response Framework, An Introduction: This course introduces participants to the concepts and principles of the National Response Framework (NRF).

-The Emergency Management Institute (EMI) offers self-paced courses designed for people who have emergency management responsibilities and the general public.
+The Emergency Management Institute (EMI) offers self-paced independent study courses designed for people who have emergency management responsibilities and the general public.
 All are offered free-of-charge to those who qualify for enrollment.
 Visit EMI Distance Learning for additional information.